|This article is incomplete.

 The usual Sonoran Desert mammals, such as Desert Cottontail, Black-tailed Jackrabbit, Antelope Ground Squirrel.
 The area is also rich in desert reptiles.

 History and Use

-Named for burros that are still in the area, the creek near the campground and to the east is mostly a natural area, with a 27,440 acre designated Wilderness Area to the East.
+Named after burros that are still in the area, the creek near the campground and to the east is mostly a natural area, with a 27,440 acre designated Wilderness Area to the East.
 There are cattle ranches downstream.